jeetkatariya/FinSenti/README.md

     use_auth_token=True
 )

-# Loading LoRA adapter
+# --- load LoRA from the GitHub folder ---
-model = PeftModel.from_pretrained(model, peft_model)
+model = PeftModel.from_pretrained(model, peft_model_path)
 model.eval()

-def predict_sentiment(text):
+def predict_sentiment(text: str):

-    # Formatting the input text into a prompt
+    """
+    Format the prompt, generate, and extract a coarse sentiment label.
+    """
     prompt = f"""Instruction: What is the sentiment of this news?
 Please choose an answer from {{negative/neutral/positive}}
 Input: {text}
 Answer: """

-    # Tokenizing the prompt
     inputs = tokenizer(prompt, return_tensors="pt").to(model.device)

-    # Generating Answer
     with torch.no_grad():
         outputs = model.generate(**inputs, max_new_tokens=20)

     decoded_output = tokenizer.decode(outputs[0], skip_special_tokens=True)

-    # Extracting the answer
+    # Parse the first token after "Answer:" and map to a label.
     answer = decoded_output.split("Answer:")[-1].strip().split()[0].lower()

-    # Determining the sentiment
     if "neg" in answer:
         return "Negative"
     elif "neu" in answer: